JHU-PL-Lab/www-fpse/lecture/fp-universe.md

 printfn "The area of the square is %f" (getArea square)
 ```

-### ReScript (was "Reason" until ~2021)
+### ReScript (was called Reason until ~2021)

 * [ReScript](https://rescript-lang.org) is an interesting beast, it is a fork of OCaml in terms of features
-  - It has different (improved!) syntax not loaded with historical oddities and kludges of OCaml
+  - It has different (improved!) syntax fixing the historical oddities and kludges of OCaml
   - Target to web browsers: compiler ("bucklescript") takes `.res` to `.bs.js` which can in turn run in a browser
   - [Here](https://rescript-lang.org/try) is a playground where you can see how `.res` is turned into `.js.bs`.
   - [This playground](https://reasonml.github.io/en/try) shows the close relation of ReScript and OCaml (and JavaScript) (it is in fact a Reason playground, the predecessor of ReScript)